eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

 **Task:** `cd $MESA_DIR/data/colors_data/` to look for 2MASS, Kurucz2003, and vega_flam.csv and add them to your inlist:

+> [!Note]
+> There are two Kurucz 2003 atmosphere tables in Custom Colors - let's use `Kurucz2003all/`

 ```fortran
   !
 Points to the directory where filters are
   instrument =     !!!!!